jweissman/orsino/docs/mm.md

 - **Curse**: Curse an enemy.
 An enemy suffers Cursed (Degrade all stats by 1).<br/>
 - **Terror**: Frighten an enemy.
 An enemy suffers Frightened (Degrade to hit by 2, degrade initiative by 5, degrade all rolls by 1, degrade all saves by 2).<br/>
 - **Burning Hands**: Unleash a cone of fire, dealing 1d6 damage to all enemies in the area.
 Deal 1d6 fire damage to all enemies.<br/>
-- **Fireball**: Hurl a destructive ball of energy that explodes in a fiery blast.
-Deal 6d6 fire damage to all enemies.<br/>

 _Traits_<br/>